-Any change can prove difficult if standard job descriptions and contracts of employment have been in place which see staff working rigidly and without alteration.
-In some cases it may be unlawful to make the desired change whereas in others it can adversely impact workforce morale if not managed carefully.
+Any change can prove difficult if standard job descriptions and contracts of employment have been in place which sees staff working rigidly and without alteration.
+In some cases, it may be unlawful to make the desired change whereas in others it can adversely impact workforce morale if not managed carefully.

 When treading the delicate balance between the needs of the business and the effectiveness of the workforce, it's worth bearing the below points in mind.